annikarantala/annikarantala.github.io/cmdline_course.md

 and working with GitHub was very pleasant.
 Learning to use and understand the functions of commands like `git add`, `git commit`, and `git push` was obviously the most integral part of this week's material, and especially the "understanding the functions of" part was not quite as simple.
 As a newbie to any kind of version control mechanisms, I had little to no intuition for how commands such as those work, but after some reading I was able to understand the difference between "committing" and "pushing" the changes I'd made to the contents of my repository.
 Additionally, I found the functionalities of Git branches very interesting.
+I feel that knowing the basics of using GitHub will be very helpful for me in my future studies and possibly future career paths, so this week's materials were definitely useful and intriguing.

 ## Week 8

 The last part of the course was to work on this very webpage, both its content and formatting.
 I learned to use GitHub Pages and Jekyll in order to create everything you've just been reading and looking at, and I found the process extremely fascinating and fun.
 I struggled somewhat with certain Jekyll commands, but I feel confident I was able to sort out all the issues.
+The final project seemed daunting in the beginning, but as I've worked on it I have found myself learning a lot about various things, such as markdown formatting and how website visuals are created from markdown files.
+My best friends when working on this have been the already familiar `git add/commit/push` commands, as well as a new acquaintance
+`bundle exec jekyll serve`.
+The first three have really shown their usefulness in version control and progress saving throughout this project, and the last one has served up the website for me to view and look for mistakes in my markdown formatting (which there have been plenty of).